- March 23, 2019

 The self-forgiveness process allowed me to choose differently by integrating my painful experiences into my understanding of who I am.
-By accepting my past choices and processing the pain, I can consciously apply what I have learned to the choices I make today.
-I would not be able to do that had I continued to wallow in victimhood and self-punishment.
+By accepting my past choices and processing the pain, I can consciously apply what I have learned to my choices today.
+I would be unable to do that had I continued to wallow in victimhood and self-punishment.

 Clinging to our pain does not change the past.
-It only limits your ability to be present today and to extend unconditional love and empathy.
-The process of self-forgiveness allows us to release anything that keeps us stuck in a cycle of shame and will enable us to grow our capacity to love ourselves and feel a deep connection with others.
+It limits your ability to be present today and extend unconditional love and empathy.
+Self-forgiveness allows us to release anything that keeps us stuck in a cycle of shame and will enable us to grow our capacity to love ourselves and feel a deep connection with others.

 It’s Painful as Hell

 Perhaps the biggest reason self-forgiveness is difficult is inherent to the process itself.
 To process our experiences, we must get present to our suffering.
-This discomfort can be profoundly acute when we look at the impact we have had on others.
+This discomfort can be profoundly acute when we look at our impact on others.
 Coming face-to-face with the regret and shame we feel requires both surrender and a warrior spirit.

 Self-forgiveness is painful, but it’s not too painful.
 Through the process, we come to terms with our feelings’ full breadth and can embrace them with both curiosity and compassion.
 Emotions are there for a reason.
 They are a universal human experience and have a purpose.

 Without regret, we would not know how to act in the world.
 Without anger, we might not take action.
 Uncomfortable feelings serve an important function by helping us make meaning of our experiences and choose how to navigate life.
-The problem is not having them; it is holding on to them or not allowing them to naturally move through us.
+The problem is not having them; it is holding on to them or not allowing them to move through us naturally.